Monographic lecture: British Poetry and Prose of the Long Nineteenth Century 3301-2ST-WM-LB003

 Written exam at the end of the semester (verification of outcomes: W, U).

-Students who fail an exam or do not take it may retake it during the resit examination session.
+Students who either fail the exam or are absent may retake it during the resit examination session.

 Bibliography